 The research project is led by PAN Executive Director Jennifer Evin Jones and Dr. Cathy Worthington of the University of Victoria.
-The study will use a case-study approach to:
+The study uses a case-study approach to:

-- Investigate PHAs’ experiences of housing and health over time, exploring the personal, social and structural factors that influence health and wellbeing;
+- Investigate PLHIV experiences of housing and health over time, exploring the personal, social and structural factors that influence health and well-being;

-- Document the successes and challenges of various housing-related policies, and identify best practices for HIV and housing programs, services and policies so they may better meet the needs of PHAs;
+- Document the successes and challenges of various housing-related policies, and identify best practices for HIV and housing programs, services and policies so they may better meet the needs of PLHIV;

 - Mobilize research findings on HIV and housing in BC into actionable policy recommendations in order to improve ASO’s and other community-based organizations’ ability to deliver programs and services.